SanaMegabytes/megabytes-mining-pool-operators/README.md

 ---

-## 13. Reference Implementation
+## 14. Reference Implementation

-The project provides a **reference stratum implementation** (`stratum_simple.cpp`) demonstrating:
+The project provides a reference Stratum implementation (`stratum_simple.cpp`) demonstrating:

 - Multi-algorithm support
-- Correct coinbase handling
+- DAG-safe coinbase handling
-- DAG-safe block submission
+- Correct block submission
-- KAWPOW and classic stratum compatibility
+- Classic and KAWPOW stratum compatibility

-Pool operators may adapt this code for production use.

 ---

-## 14. Final Notes
+## 15. Final Notes

 Megabytes is designed so that **existing pool software can be adapted with minimal changes**, provided that the daemon-provided block template is respected.

-If in doubt:

-> **Do not modify what the daemon gives you.**
+> If in doubt: **do not modify what the daemon gives you**.

 This guarantees correctness across DAG, MHIS, and future consensus upgrades.